xyphro/UsbGpib/README.md

 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!autoid off')
 ```
-This setting is stored in eeprom = non volatile memory, so will survive a power cycle
+This setting is stored in EEPROM = non volatile memory, so will survive a power cycle

-### turn AutoID feature on
+### Turn AutoID feature on
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!autoid on')
 ```
-This setting is stored in eeprom = non volatile memory, so will survive a power cycle
+This setting is stored in EEPROM = non volatile memory, so will survive a power cycle

-### turn auto ID on with delay
+### Turn auto ID on with delay

 Some instruments need after turn on some seconds before GPIB is responsive.